 PRELIMINARY. - Before starting the plant, be sure that it has been properly installed and prepared for operation.
 Turn on the fuel supply and check for leaks, correcting any that may be found.
-Be sure that no electrical load is connected to the generating plant.
+See that the handle of the circuit breaker on the control panel is at the OFF position, so that no load is connected.
+If gasoline fuel is used, work the manual lever at the bottom of the fuel pump until the fuel pump bowl is full, and the carburetor has been filled with gasoline.

-On the initial start (starting the plant for the first time after it has been installed or taken out of storage) check the oil pressure immediately.
-Long storage periods may cause the oil pump to lose its prime.
+CHECK THE OIL PRESSURE IMMEDIATELY AFTER STARTING, especially after the initial start (starting the plant for the first time after it has been installed or taken out of storage).
+Long storage periods may cause the oil pump to lose its prime, making it necessary to pour oil into the pressure line, preferably at the pressure relief valve mechanism.